chentphd/MTA-Ridership-Dashboard/README.md

 ## MTA Subway Station Ridership Dashboard

 ### Note:
 🚧 **Dashboard Unavailability**: The link to the live dashboard is currently down due to bandwidth issues.
-We are working to resolve this.
+I'm currently working to resolve this.
 Thank you for your patience!

 [https://chentphd-mta-ridership-dashboard-streamlit-app-ou0xe0.streamlit.app/](https://chentphd-mta-ridership-dashboard-streamlit-app-ou0xe0.streamlit.app/)